canonical/operator-workflows/TRIVY.md

 For fs, the ``trivy-fs-ref`` has ``"."`` as default value.

+Default configuration: will fail with exit code 1 for high and critical vulnerabilities.

 Custom configurations can be set in a ``trivy.yaml`` file stored in the repository for both types of testing.
 The location should be set in ``trivy-fs-config`` and/or ``trivy-image-config``parameters.

 ## Examples